 Electric burners are great for enjoying the aroma of incense, aromatic woods, spices, resins and Bakhour without the heavy smoke and charred scent of burning incense on coals.

-The illuminated burners Fire Flower and Cauldron have finely cut openings, allowing soft inner light to glow from within.
+The illuminated burner Fire Flower has finely cut openings, allowing soft inner light to glow from within.
 The illumination's effect is lovely and magical in a darker setting.

-Made of high-quality ceramic, they come with a burning tray, metal tongs and an incense spoon.
-It operates at 110 Volts (North America) and has a two-prong plug.
+Made of high-quality ceramic, these electric burners come with a burning tray, metal tongs and an incense spoon.
+They operate at 110 Volts (NORTH AMERICA ONLY!!), and have a two-prong plug.

 Electric Incense Burners open up a whole new dimension of experience when it comes to appreciating incense and aromatic materials.